netdata/netdata/packaging/installer/methods/kubernetes.md

   > :bookmark_tabs: Note
   >
-  > If you plan to Connect the node to Netdata Cloud, you can find the command with the right parameters by clicking the "Add Nodes" button in your Space's "Nodes" view.
+  > If you plan to connect the node to Netdata Cloud, you can find the command with the right parameters by clicking the "Add Nodes" button in your Space's "Nodes" view.

   For more installation options, please read our [Netdata Helm chart for Kubernetes](https://github.com/netdata/helmchart/blob/master/charts/netdata/README.md) reference.